 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's financial statements as a whole.
+The information for compliance with FL Statute 218.39 (3) (c) is not a required part of the basic financial statements.
 The introductory section, statistical section, and budgetary information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The schedule of expenditures of federal awards and state financial assistance projects is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and Chapter 10.550, Rules of the Auditor General of the State of Florida, and is not a required part of the basic financial statements.